Jay Park: Early life

 Born in Edmonds, Washington, in the Seattle metropolitan area, Park showed great interest in hip hop music and breakdancing at a young age.
-Park attended Edmonds Woodway, where he spent most of his break and lunch times practicing dance with friends.
+Park attended Edmonds-Woodway, where he spent most of his break and lunch times practicing dance with friends.
 Park started listening to hip hop and rap music in his early teens, and spent time learning and writing raps himself during high school.
 In 2003, Park became one of the first members of the Seattle-based b-boy crew Art of Movement (AOM).
 Often skipping classes to participate in b-boy competitions, Park would have continuous clashes with his mother regarding his lack of interest in academics and potential higher education.
 In 2004, Park's mother, seeing how her son spent more time breakdancing than studying, suggested he try out for a locally advertised talent audition, which was organized by South Korean conglomerate JYP Entertainment.
 With his family financially struggling at the time, Park auditioned for the program, believing it to be a contest where the winner would receive a monetary prize reward.
 Unbeknownst to Park, the success of his audition would eventually lead to him being officially contacted and selected by JYP Entertainment to be part of a Korean boy band as an idol.
 In January 2005, Park was brought to South Korea to receive training in dancing, rapping, singing, and the Korean language under the strict supervision of JYPE.
 Park eventually completed his university education at Dankook University.

 Career

-2008–2009: 2PM
+2008–2009: 2PM and MySpace controversy

 Park first appeared through Mnet's Hot Blood Men, a documentary-style reality program that showed the future members of One Day, split as idol groups 2AM and 2PM, in training.
 Park, finishing at the top spot with the most fan votes, became the leader of 2PM.
-On September 4, 2008, 2PM debuted with the song "10 Out of 10" (Korean: 10점 만점에 10점; Revised Romanization: Ship Jeom Manjeome Ship Jeom) on the music program M!
-Countdown after the release of their first mini-album, Hottest Time of the Day, a few days prior.
+On September 4, 2008, 2PM debuted with the song "10 Out of 10" (Korean: 10점 만점에 10점; Revised Romanization: Ship Jeom Manjeome Ship Jeom) on the music program M Countdown after the release of their first mini-album, Hottest Time of the Day, a few days prior.